Edward StephanArea Coordinator, Percussion; Adjunct Professor, Percussion

 B.M., University of North Texas

-Stephan began his percussion training at the age of six and spent much of his youth studying many different styles of music before finally settling on orchestral studies in college.
+Stephan began his percussion training at the age of six.
 He holds a Bachelor of Music degree from the University of North Texas and a Master of Music degree from the New England Conservatory of Music.
-He can be heard on dozens of recordings with the Pittsburgh Symphony, as well as the FWSO, DSO and North Texas Wind Symphony- including a number of Grammy nominated performances.
-While living in Boston, Stephan performed with the Boston Symphony Orchestra, the Rhode Island Philharmonic, the New Haven Symphony and the National Lyric Opera, to name a few.
 He was a fellow at the Tanglewood Music Center in 2000 and 2001.
+He can be heard on numerous recordings with the Pittsburgh Symphony, as well as the FWSO, DSO and North Texas Wind Symphony- including a number of Grammy nominated performances.
+While living in Boston, Stephan performed with the Boston Symphony Orchestra, the Rhode Island Philharmonic, the New Haven Symphony and the National Lyric Opera.